-Sri Lanka's relations with the external world around it -both by land and by sea- has been particularly important in the historical evolution.
-The way in which historians have looked at what we may call these 'external factors' raises important issues of approach, orientation and perspective in historical studies.
+Sri Lanka's relations with the external world around it -both by land and by sea- has been particularly important in its historical evolution.
+How historians have looked at what we may call these 'external factors' raises important issues of approach, orientation and perspective in historical studies.
 The geography of the country too bears an impact on the history of the country.
 This factor is often proved in the history of the island state.
-The external factors which influenced early history of Sri Lanka could be discussed under three areas.
+The external factors which influenced the early history of Sri Lanka could be discussed in two areas.